 - Application fee

-- Three Letters of Recommendation accompanying the Adler School recommendation form.
+- Three Letters of Recommendation accompanying our recommendation form.

 - Appropriate recommendations are from professors and/or supervisors from significant work or volunteer experiences, who can appraise your academic or professional performance.
 Letters should arrive through our online application system or in a sealed envelope, signed across the seal.

 - Resume or curriculum vitae

 - A GRE general test score is required as part of the application for our Psy.D. program.
 However, GPA and GRE scores are only one component of our application criteria.
 Each applicant is reviewed holistically, taking factors such as personal and professional experience into consideration.
 Applicants are encouraged to contact the Office of Admissions to discuss their unique qualifications.
 The GRE must have been taken within 5 years of your intended start term.